 The Agency is presently monitoring legislative discussions and plans to be an active participant in any hearings, negotiations, or other discussions in which its interests are implicated.
-The Agency plans to file a modified version of this its revised Plan with the Illinois Commerce Commission for approval on September 30, 2019; by that time, the Agency hopes to update this section with additional insights into the possibility of significant new energy legislation in 2019.

-On a national level, litigation and federal policy decisions have continued to shape the United States Environmental Protection Agency's ("U.S. EPA") approach to limiting CO_2 emissions from coal-fired power plants.
+On a national level, litigation and federal policy decisions have continued to shape the United States Environmental Protection Agency's ("U.S. EPA") approach to limiting CO2 emissions from coal-fired power plants.
 On August 3, 2015, the U.S. EPA released its Clean Power Plan rules promulgated pursuant to Section 111(d) of the Clean Air Act, requiring states to develop strategies intended to reduce carbon dioxide emissions associated with electricity generation.
-On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.73 Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
-In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan,74 and on October 16, 2017, U.S. EPA published a Proposed Rule to repeal the Clean Power Plan.75 On December 28, 2017, U.S. EPA published an Advance Notice of Proposed Rulemaking with the purpose of soliciting public comment on a new rule to regulate greenhouse gas ("GHG") emissions
+On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.75 Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
+In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan,76 and on October 16, 2017, U.S. EPA published a Proposed Rule to repeal the Clean Power Plan.77 On December 28, 2017, U.S. EPA published an Advance Notice of Proposed Rulemaking with the purpose of soliciting public comment on a new rule to regulate greenhouse gas ("GHG") emissions from existing electric generating units, written comments were due by February 26, 2018.78 On July 9, 2018 a draft of a new rule, which would replace the Clean Power Plan, was sent to the White House for review.79